Argentine stocks rise on rate hike talk, bonds off

 "The new impulse in the MerVal is driven by utilities due to investors' perceptions of a rate hike for services," said Claudio Szlain, an analyst with brokerage Marlon Recursos Financieros in Buenos Aires.

-Metrogas MET.BA, which distributes natural gas, soared 10 percent to 1.42 pesos per share.
-Energy company Pampa Holding (PAM.BA: Cotización) jumped 6.3 percent to 2.02 pesos per share in very heavy volume.
+Metrogas (MET.BA), which distributes natural gas, soared 10 percent to 1.42 pesos per share.
+Energy company Pampa Holding (PAM.BA) jumped 6.3 percent to 2.02 pesos per share in very heavy volume.

 The government has not reacted to market rumors about utility rates.
 Utility prices have been officially frozen, with few exceptions, since a 2001-2002 economic recession and political crisis.